 Overall, Strange Grace is an amazingly atmospheric and poetically written story that celebrates the found family, the love people feel for one another, and the sacrifices they are willing to make for the people they love.
 While I was left a little unfulfilled with the ending, this is a lovely standalone and I totally wholeheartedly recommend this book and I hope that you pick it up.

-cw: animal death, bullying, death of a parent, gore, human sacrifice
+Content Warnings: animal death, bullying, death of a parent, gore, human sacrifice